Jarosław Niezgoda

-Jarosław Niezgoda (born 15 March 1995) is a Polish professional footballer who plays as a forward for I liga club Pogoń Siedlce.
+Jarosław Niezgoda (born 15 March 1995) is a Polish professional footballer who plays as a forward.

 Club career

 Jarosław Niezgoda started his career with the Lublin club Opolanin Opole Lubelskie in 2006.
 His second junior club was Wisła Puławy, which he joined in 2008.
 The striker made his debut for the first team in 2012, coming off the bench in a match against Pelikan Łowicz in the 67th minute.
 Niezgoda had a break-out 2013–14 season, appearing in 29 games and scoring 12 goals.

 In 2016, Legia Warsaw signed Niezgoda.
 He primarily played with their reserves team and was loaned out to Ruch Chorzów.
 He scored his first goal for Legia's first team on 20 August 2017 in a 1–0 win against Wisła Płock in the sixth matchday of the 2017–18 season.
 On 1 September 2019, he scored a hat-trick in a 3–1 win against Raków Częstochowa.

 He was acquired by Portland in January 2020.
 He suffered a torn ACL during a November 2020 match against Vancouver Whitecaps.
 On 25 June 2022, Niezgoda recorded a brace in the second half, during a 3-0 victory over the Colorado Rapids.
 As of April 2023, Niezgoda was the most efficient goal scorer in MLS history, converting on over 48% of his attempts.
 On 20 August 2023, he suffered another ACL tear during a league game against Houston Dynamo, ruling him out of play for approximately nine months.
 He was released at the end of 2023.

 On 22 September 2025, after over 20 months without a club, Niezgoda signed with I liga club Pogoń Siedlce for the rest of the season.
+He made his first competitive appearance in 825 days on 23 November, entering the pitch as a substitute in a goalless draw against Wisła Kraków.
+He was released at the end of his contract in June 2026.